Conditional neural control variates for variance reduction in Bayesian inverse problems: Numerical experiments

 \section{Numerical experiments}

 We validate the proposed CNCV framework on four inverse problems of increasing complexity.
 We first consider three stylized problems---Gaussian, Rosenbrock, and nonlinear---with tractable posterior scores, then scale to a PDE-constrained Darcy flow inverse problem where the score must be learned from data.
 Throughout, we report the \emph{variance reduction factor}~(VRF) $= \text{Var}(h - g) / \text{Var}(h)$, where lower values indicate stronger variance reduction (VRF~$= 0$ is perfect, VRF~$= 1$ is no improvement).
 In all experiments, $k = d$---i.e., the quantity of interest has the same dimension as the unknown parameter.
+Code to partially reproduce these results is available on \href{https://github.com/luqigroup/cncv}{GitHub}.